arrowsjs/arrows/README.md

 #### NoEmit

-The noemit combinator wraps a single arrow so that any progress made within the arrow will not cause the cancellation of another branch running concurrently with the any combinator.
+The NoEmit combinator wraps a single arrow so that any progress made within the arrow will not cause the cancellation of another branch running concurrently with the any combinator.

-The noemit combinator **forces** progress to be made at the end of execution.
+The NoEmit combinator **forces** progress to be made at the end of execution.
 Therefore, the resulting arrow is asynchronous, regardless if the wrapped arrow was asynchronous or not.